fivetwentythree/exp/content/posts/leviathan.md

 ## The Sovereign, or Why Your King Can Do Whatever He Wants

 Here's where Hobbes gets controversial (well, more controversial).
-He argues the sovereign—whether it's a king, parliament, or whatever—should have basically unlimited power.
+He argues the sovereign, whether it's a king, parliament, or whatever should have basically unlimited power.
 The sovereign can't commit injustice against the subjects because the sovereign _defines_ what justice is.
 The sovereign is above the law because the sovereign _makes_ the law.

 Modern readers usually go: "Wait, what about checks and balances?
 What about human rights?
 What about constitutional limits?"